-Having evolved from a collection of rural farmsteads in the foothills of the Dublin mountains to Ireland's first and most successful industrial estate with over 6,000 workers (19931), SBD has now undergone a third wave of evolution.
-Since the 1990s, SBD has transformed itself from a place of manufacture and warehousing, to a 'mixed use' urban quarter, which is in addition one of the most sought after residential areas in the Dublin region.
+Having evolved from a collection of rural farmsteads in the foothills of the Dublin mountains to Ireland's first and most successful industrial estate with over 6,000 workers (1993'), SBD has now undergone a third wave of evolution.
+Since the 1990s, SBD has transformed itself from a place of manufacture and warehousing, to a 'mixed use' urban quarter, as well as being one of the most sought after residential areas in the Dublin region.
 SBD now contains approximately 5,000 residents and 26,000 employees in over 1,000 companies.